 Personally, I like the brunch-friendly Schöfferhofer Grapefruit, an unfiltered German hefeweizen that’s blended with grapefruit juice for a tangy pick-me-up.
-Schlafly’s Williamson throws his support behind the Stiegl Grapefruit Radler, an Austrian blend of lager and grapefruit soda.
+Schlafly’s Williamson throws his support behind the Stiegl-Radler Grapefruit, an Austrian blend of lager and grapefruit soda.
 The 2 percent ABV makes it super-easy to drink several.

-“Its flavor and aroma just pop and it's so refreshing and consistent,” he says.
+“Its flavor and aroma just pop, and it's so refreshing and consistent,” Williamson says.

 Why Trust The Spruce Eats?